cvphelps/tutorial/README.md

 # Weights & Biases Tutorial
-Get started tracking your deep learning training with this handy tutorial.
+Get started tracking your deep learning training with this handy sample code.
+This simple training script uses a convolutional neural network to classify clothing items from photos.
 You can learn more about what we're up to on our [blog](wandb.com/blog), and we're always available to provide [live demos](wandb.com/contact).

 1. Make sure you have W&B installed.
 ```